ProfessionalWiki/Network/README.md

 ```

 If the [Title Icon](https://mediawiki.org/wiki/Extension:Title_Icon) extension is installed and a page rendered in the
-graph has an OOUI or file type title icon defined and the node shape is set to "image", the title icon will be used for
-that node's icon.
+graph has a title icon defined, the title icon will be used for that node's icon.

 ### Configuration